jkunimune/Djastiz/word_guide.md

 ### higj
 _verb_
-	*uncommonness*; time between events in a series of happenings
+	*uncommon*; time between events in a series of happenings

 ### hin
 _verb_